Chart Color Schemes

 Wilston's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Wilston's health outcomes data shows excellent results, with younger age groups having particularly low prevalence rates for common health conditions.
-Approximately 71% of Wilston's total population of 3,001 has private health cover, significantly higher than the national average of 55.3%.
+Wilston's health outcomes data shows remarkable results, with younger age groups having a very low prevalence of common health conditions.
+The rate of private health cover in Wilston is exceptionally high at approximately 71% (3,003 people), compared to the national average of 55.7%.

-The most prevalent medical conditions in Wilston are mental health issues and asthma, affecting 8.3% and 6.4% of residents respectively.
-A majority of residents, 75.8%, report no medical ailments, compared to 73.7% across Greater Brisbane.
-Wilston has a senior population of 13.1%, comprising 555 people aged 65 and over.
-While health outcomes among seniors are above average, they require more attention than the broader population.
+Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 8.3 and 6.4% of residents respectively.
+A total of 75.8% of residents report being completely clear of medical ailments, compared to 73.7% across Greater Brisbane.
+Wilston has 13.1% (555 people) of its population aged 65 and over.
+While health outcomes among seniors in Wilston are above average, they require more attention than the broader population.

 Frequently Asked Questions - Health